-- 16.1 Members are responsible to obtain adequate supervision of their work.
-(NOTE: This may take the form of individual supervision or as part of a peer supervision group.) - 16.2 Where possible, supervision should be independent of managerial relationships. - 16.3 Supervisors are required to have training in supervision. - 16.4 Supervisors are responsible to inform and educate supervisees about their ethical responsibilities to clients. - 16.5 Supervisors have a responsibility to model and promote an awareness of and an adherence to the provisions of this Code of Ethics.
+- 16.1 Members are responsible for obtaining adequate supervision of their work.
+(NOTE: This may take the form of individual supervision or as part of a peer supervision group.) - 16.2 Where possible, supervision should be independent of managerial relationships. - 16.3 Supervisors are required to have training in supervision. - 16.4 Supervisors are responsible to inform and educate supervisees about their ethical responsibilities to clients. - 16.5 Supervisors have a responsibility to model and promote an awareness of and an adherence to the provisions of this Code of Ethics. - 16.6 Supervisors are expected to monitor the welfare of the supervisee, ensuring compliance with the relevant legal, ethical, and professional guidelines for professional practice and monitoring the contracted achievements and the professional development of the practitioner. - 16.7 Supervisors are to be guided by the principle of confidentiality within the supervisory relationship.

-- 16.6 Supervisors are expected to monitor the welfare of the supervisee, ensuring compliance with the relevant legal, ethical, and professional guidelines for professional practice and monitoring the contracted achievements and the professional development of the practitioner. - 16.7 Supervisors are to be guided by the principle of confidentiality within the supervisory relationship. - 16.8 Supervisors are responsible to relate in a respectful manner to supervisees. - 16.9 Supervisors must not exploit supervisees in financial, sexual, emotional, academic or any other ways. - 16.10 Supervisors must not also engage their supervisees in personal psychotherapy. - 16.11 Supervisors who advise their supervisees in more than one capacity (for example as trainer, evaluator, individual supervisor, manager, consultant or supervisor to a board) shall, as far as possible, make the differing roles explicit and reduce conflicting role interests. - 16.12 Where a training supervisor has previously been engaged by a trainee, for therapy or professional supervision as a practitioner, whether ongoing or terminated, the training supervisor must ensure that the Director of Training and Ethics Chair are both advised of this dual role and ensure that all reasonable steps taken to minimise any dual role conflicts. - 16.12.1 The training supervisor, Director of Training, Ethics Chair and, if appropriate, the trainee will agree to a process to monitor the situation to assist in minimising the risks of dual relationship boundary violations. - 16.12.2 The Director of Training will ensure that all trainees are advised of this requirement and agree to the revelation of the existence of the prior therapeutic relationship in order to participate in ANZAP training. - 16.13 It is recognised that training supervisors may need to share information with colleagues in relation to students (e.g. matters pertaining to progress in the training program or matters relating to safety).
+- 16.8 Supervisors are to relate in a respectful manner to supervisees. - 16.9 Supervisors must not exploit supervisees in financial, sexual, emotional, academic or any other ways. - 16.10 Supervisors must not also engage their supervisees in personal psychotherapy. - 16.11 Supervisors who advise their supervisees in more than one capacity (for example as trainer, evaluator, individual supervisor, manager, consultant or supervisor to a board) shall, as far as possible, make the differing roles explicit and reduce conflicting role interests. - 16.12 Where a training supervisor has previously been engaged by a trainee, for therapy or professional supervision as a practitioner, whether ongoing or terminated, the training supervisor must ensure that the Director of Training is advised of this dual role.
+The Ethics Chair could be involved in consultation as required. - 16.12.1 The training supervisor, Director of Training, Ethics Chair and, if appropriate, the trainee will agree to a process to monitor the situation to assist in minimising the risks of dual relationship boundary violations. - 16.12.2 The Director of Training will ensure that all trainees are advised of this requirement and agree to the revelation of the existence of the prior therapeutic relationship in order to participate in ANZAP training. - 16.13 It is recognised that training supervisors may need to share information with colleagues in relation to students (e.g. matters pertaining to progress in the training program or matters relating to safety).
 This requirement should be clearly outlined within the supervisory agreement and limited to that information necessary for the purpose.